|Women as Healers: Voices of Vibrancy||Grace Notes: Reflections on the Harp and Healing|

 They epitomize community and a strong support network, as they teach us about connecting – to our own hearts and to each other.
 They hold nothing back as they leave their beautiful legacies and exemplify this for you.
 They have found their “voices of vibrancy” and they invite you to do the same … it is time!

-A CD of Tami’s solo harp compositions is included so you can relax as you read the book.
+Tami’s solo harp compositions are available as downloads so you can relax as you read the book.

 - Women as Healers Table of Contents